namikosaito/CogACT/README.md

 export HF_TOKEN = hf_..
 ```

+created a .hf_token file in the project folder and add the HF_TOKEN.
+(Put only the token.)

 Then launch the training script.
 We use one node with 8 A100 GPUs as an example.
 ```bash
 torchrun --standalone --nnodes 1 --nproc-per-node 8 scripts/train.py \